DeFacto-Team/Factom-Open-API/README.md

 ## User management app (temporarily)

-For access & work with Factom Open API you need to create user(s).
-In the next version the user management will be possible via admin endpoint and Web UI, but for current release we developed the admin binary.
+To access and work with Factom Open API, you must first create a user with the embedded admin binary.
+The next version will feature an admin endpoint and Web UI for user management.

 ### You run Factom Open API as 🐳 Docker container
 The binary is embedded into Open API container, so you can run it via terminal: